NickyBoy89/java2go/README.md

 * `-q` Prevents the outputs of the parsed files from appearing on stdout

 * `-ast` pretty-prints the generated ast, in addition to the other operations

+* `--dependency-tree` outputs a graph of all the files and their dependencies as `graph.dot`, in graphviz dot format.
+NOTE: This graph is very large